Translated by Gavin Bowd

-The story begins with Idder Chaouch, one of the remaining candidates in the running for the French presidential elections.
-Chaouch, of Algerian extraction, is in his late forties and, to his aides’ consternation, can’t stop breaking into song at the merest suggestion of a song lyric.
-While annoying to some, this habit is also great for defusing tension in difficult audiences giving Chaouch the opportunity to come back with his political points.
+The story begins with Idder Chaouch, one of the remaining candidates in the running for the French Presidential Elections.
+Chaouch, of Algerian extraction, is in his late forties and, to his aides’ consternation can’t stop breaking into song at the merest suggestion of a song lyric.
+While annoying to some, this habit is also great for diffusing tension in difficult audiences giving Chaouch the opportunity to come back with his political points.
 They’re campaigning in the South, where Chaouch can’t win – but his American adviser tells him that gaining a few percentage points can help.
 So Chaouch stays and has dinner with his daughter Jasmine and her filmstar boyfriend Fouad.

 Now we relocate to Saint-Étienne.
 It’s the day of the elections and there’s going to be a big wedding:

 Soon the wedding and party are in full swing – the music is too loud, the old folk are putting up with it.
-Dounia and Rabia are cross that they’re not playing any Kabyle songs.
-The Nerrouches are Kabyle – an ethnic Berber people from Algeria – and there is a rivalry between them and the bride’s family.
-The hall is full of low-grade bickering between relatives, so no-one notices Krim disappear.
-The book’s blurb essentially tells you the rest of the story of this first volume, and some of what will happen in the next.
-I won’t explain further here to save spoiling it for others, but it did add to making me want to read on in the series.
+Dounia and Rabia are cross that they’re not playing any Kabyle songs, (the Kabyle are an ethnic Berber people from Algeria).
+The hall is full of low-grade bickering between relatives – no-one notices Krim disappear.

-Amongst the many members of the Nerrouche family, there are some notable characters.
-The matriarchal infighting rather reminded me of the women in Manil Suri’s The Death of Vishnu.
+Amongst all many members of the Nerrouche family, there are some notable characters.
+The matriarchal infighting rather reminded me of Manil Suri’s The Death of Vishnu.
 The action is all about the young men of the family though – Krim, Nazir and Fouad – it will be fascinating to see how their arcs develop.
-I also really liked Idder Chaouch; I couldn’t help but recognise a touch of the West Wing’s Jed Bartlet in him, which made him a very likeable presidential candidate indeed.
+I also really liked Idder Chaouch; I couldn’t help but recognise a touch of the West Wing’s Jed Bartlet in him which made him a very likeable presidential candidate indeed.

 Will this saga translate and resonate similarly with English audiences?
 For those of us who are fans of gritty European TV dramas like the superb French Spiral, and US imports like The Wire and The Sopranos, it will.
 However, this first volume has a large cast of characters to introduce (my proof copy didn’t have the family tree that finished books will have) and it was hard to keep track of who was who.
 By setting most of the action during a single day at a huge wedding celebration, it is both intense and diffuse simultaneously.

 Louatah, who is still in his twenties, was inspired by Dostoyevsky to write this novel, as riots were raging over France in 2005.
-As a political thriller and social commentary about the experience of immigrants in France Savages: The Wedding was totally absorbing.
-There’s a lot to get to grips with as in any drama’s opening episode – I’m sure it will hit its stride in the next volume, The Spectre, published in August, which I’m looking forward to reading.
+As a political thriller and social commentary about the experience of immigrants in France Savages: The Wedding was totally gripping.
+There’s a lot to get to grips with as in any drama’s opening episode – I’m sure it will hit its stride in the next volume, which I’m looking forward to reading.